 Let’s start with the immune-enhancing components of this unique liquid:

 - Oligo Polysaccharides and Glycoconjugates (that’s quite a mouthful!) are molecularly complex carbohydrates that actually bind to pathogenic microbes such as shigella, salmonella, streptococcus, e. coli, and cholera.
 Then these pathogens are prevented from getting in to your system via the mucous membranes.

-- Cytokines, which, as I write in the Save Our Bones Program, “…are chemical messengers that help regulate the nature and intensity of an immune response.”
+- Cytokines, which, as I write in the Osteoporosis Reversal Program, “…are chemical messengers that help regulate the nature and intensity of an immune response.”
 They encourage communication between cells – a vital aspect of a properly functioning immune system.